getsentry/sentry-fastlane-plugin/README.md

   auth_token: '...', # Do not use if using api_key
   org_slug: '...',
   project_slug: '...',
   path: '/path/to/files', # Optional.
-We'll default to '.' when no value is provided.
+Defaults to '.' when no value is provided.
+Path(s) can be a string, a comma-separated string, or an array of strings.
 )
 ```